bhatiama-spring2021/webapp/README.md

 ## Prerequisites

-For development, you will only need Node.js
+For development, you will need Node.js

 ### Node